Sleepmakeswaves: 2014–2016: Love of Cartography

-2017-2019: Made of Breath Only
+2017–2019: Made of Breath Only

 In January 2017, the band were confirmed as the national support for American post-hardcore band Underoath.
 February 2017 saw the band announce the release of their third studio album, Made of Breath Only.
-The first single, "Tundra," was premiered on Triple J on 8 February 2017.
+The first single, "Tundra", was premiered on Triple J on 8 February 2017.
 The band undertook a headlining tour of China and Australia tour in March before touring with the Devin Townsend Project in May.
 For this touring, Oreskovic sat out to focus on other projects.
 He was replaced by Gay Paris guitarist Lachlan Marks as a touring member of the band.
 Made of Breath Only debuted at No. 15 on the Australia ARIA Charts.

 In June 2017, the band appeared as guests on the Triple J breakfast show to perform on the Like a Version segment.
-The band performed two songs: "Tundra" from Made of Breath Only and a cover of Robert Miles' "Children."
+The band performed two songs: "Tundra" from Made of Breath Only and a cover of Robert Miles' "Children".

 In August 2017, the band traveled to the UK for an exclusive main stage set at ArcTanGent Festival.
-In September 2017, they performed at the BigSound Music Festival in Brisbane.
-Later that month they departed for a 5-week headlining tour of the UK and Europe, including Norway's Vivid Festival, Germany's Euroblast Festival, Netherlands' ProgPower Festival and Spain's Aloud Music Festival.
+In September 2017, they performed at the BigSound music festival in Brisbane, Australia.
+Later that month they departed for a five-week headlining tour of the UK and Europe, including Norway's Vivid Festival, Germany's Euroblast Festival, Netherlands' ProgPower Festival and Spain's Aloud Music Festival.

 During 2018, the band took a break from touring, whilst producing a tribute to Metallica for the 30th anniversary of ...And Justice for All.
 The instrumental track "To Live Is To Die" was released in August 2018.

 In 2018, the band celebrated 10 years since their debut EP with shows in September and October and featured the return of founding member Jonathan 'Kid' Khor on guitar for all shows.
 Original guitarist Tom Binetter also joined the band on stage in Newcastle and Sydney for a performance of "By Moving The Stars I Have Found Where You are Hiding" from the band's 2007 demo recordings.
 The tour featured Northern Ireland band And So I Watch You From Afar as special guests.

 In 2019, the band co-headlined a UK & Europe tour with COG, performing at Prognosis Festival in the Netherlands and other club dates.

-2020-21: these are not your dreams
+2020–21: These Are Not Your Dreams

-In January 2020, the band announced a trilogy of 3 EPs called 'these are not your dreams.'
-The first song 'Cascades' from the 'No Safe Place' EP was premiered on triple j's Home and Hosed, followed by tracks 'Batavia' and 'the endings that we write' in subsequent weeks.
+In January 2020, the band announced a trilogy of 3 EPs called These Are Not Your Dreams.
+The first song, "Cascades" from the No Safe Place EP, was premiered on Triple J's Home and Hosed, followed by tracks "Batavia" and "The Endings That We Write" in subsequent weeks.
 The trilogy later debuted at #25 on the ARIA Chart.
 The band announced plans to tour Australia with support from UK band Rolo Tomassi, but these dates were postponed due to the pandemic and Rolo Tomassi were later excused from the lineup due to scheduling conflicts.